 Visiting Banff and Jasper National Parks in the shoulder season of April or May has its advantages and disadvantages.
 Spring comes much later in the mountains.
 While areas of the west coast of Canada and other places may be enjoying blossoming flowers and warmer temperatures the Rockies are still trying to transition from winter.

 Whether you should visit during these months depends on what you expect to see and do.
-For general sightseeing, casual walks and hikes it can be a great time.
+For general sightseeing, casual walks and lower elevation hikes it can be a great time.
 You just have to accept that there won’t be an abundance of activities.
 Spring can be excellent for skiing, but most winter time activities are coming to an end and the warmer weather ones have not yet started.
 The month of May offers more hiking options as trails start to clear of snow in the valley bottoms.
 Towards the end of the month there’s a lot more activities and seasonal attractions start to open.
 For suggestions of thing to do at this time of year see our post on spring time activities and hiking trails in Banff and Lake Louise and to get an overall idea of when the part of the year might be for suitable for your trip see our post on When is the best time to visit Banff National Park and The Rocky Mountains.

 Don’t Book A Trip Before Doing Your Research, You Might Be Disappointed

 Far too many people jump into booking a trip to the Canadian Rockies without doing enough research.
 They discover areas they wanted to see are not going to be accessible and they can’t partake in activities they are interested in.
 When they find out their trip is not going to meet their expectations it’s often too late.
 Time has already been booked off work and airline tickets and accommodations can be costly to change or can’t be cancelled.